Kuwait

 Driving

-Many visitors choose to rent a car in Kuwait, as it allows maximum flexibility for getting around.
+Many visitors choose to rent a car, as it allows maximum flexibility for getting around.
 Major rental agencies like Avis, Budget, Hertz, Europcar, and Thrifty all operate in Kuwait.

 Driving is on the right-hand side.
 Rules follow international standards, with seat belts required and mobile phone usage prohibited while driving.
 Most signage is in English and Arabic.

-A valid foreign drivers license is required to rent and drive in Kuwait.
+A valid foreign drivers license is required to rent and drive.
 Be sure to also get an International Driving Permit (IDP) and carry both licenses when driving.

 Roads are generally well-maintained.
 Driving within Kuwait City can be challenging due to traffic and complex intersections.
 Using navigation apps like Google Maps is highly recommended.
 Outside of the city, the highways are modern 4-6 lane roads.